Rethinking Backdoor Detection Evaluation for Language Models: Problem Formulation and Background

 For a given task, the attacker defines a target label and a trigger (e.g., a specific word) that can be inserted to any task input.
 The attacker aims to create a backdoored model that performs well on clean inputs (measured by \textbf{Clean Accuracy}) but predicts the target label on inputs with the trigger (measured by \textbf{Attack Success Rate}).

-We consider the most common approaches for backdoor attacks based on training data poisoning~\citep{9743317}.
+We consider the mainstream backdoor attack approaches based on training data poisoning~\citep{9743317}.
 Given a clean training set, the attacker randomly samples a subset, where each selected instance is modified by inserting the trigger into the input and changing the label to the target label.
 We denote the ratio of the selected instances to all training data as the \textbf{poisoning rate}.
 The attacker selects training hyperparameters including \textbf{learning rate}, and the number of \textbf{training epochs}, for training on poisoned data to produce the backdoored model.